Golf

 Only 30 minutes away from Williams Lake, both Chimney & Felker Lake offers something for everyone.
 You can swim, stand-up paddleboard, kayak, fish, power boat, golf, disc golf, water ski, hike and bike – or simply relax with a picnic on the beach.
 If you enjoy birds, this area is also know to be one if the best bird watching destinations.
 There are a variety of family friendly activities to choose from.

-Camping at Chimney and Felker lake is a great way to immerse yourself in the stunning Cariboo scenery and enjoy the simplicity of camp living.
+Camping at Chimney or Felker Lake is a great way to immerse yourself in the stunning Cariboo scenery and enjoy the simplicity of camp living.

 Biking / Hiking

-Chimney lake has a fun network of trails for the family to explore.
-Majority are wider all- mountain trails that follow the ridge system above the lake.
+Both Chimney & Felker Lakes have fun networks of trails for the family to explore.
+Majority are wider all – mountain trails that follow the ridge system above the lake.
 Download the free app Trailforks for detailed trail maps.

 These trails can be accessed by parking on Aspen Place Rd.
 Then, head on over to the Big Fir tree that has the trail map on it.
 After a short climb uphill you will arrive up onto the bench where a series of loops are possible.
 The downhill ride back is fun for all riders.